wujastyk/Rasendramangala/README.md

 A reference document is the unpublished draft article by Dominik Wujastyk, "[The Surviving MSS of the Rasendramaṅgala of Nāgārjuna Siddha](https://www.dropbox.com/s/ad37zbvmpb1jtd7/mss.tex-utf8.pdf?dl=0)".

 These transcriptions are being collated and processed through Charles Li's [Saktumiva](http://saktumiva.org/start) platform for producing and publishing critical editions of Sanskrit texts.
+See also [the Rasendramaṅgala start page](https://saktumiva.org/wiki/wujastyk/rasendramangala/start) at that site.